-SSL stands for Secure Sockets Layer, and it refers to a protocol for encrypting and securing communications that take place on the Internet.
+SSL stands for Secure Sockets Layer, and it refers to a protocol for encrypting, securing, and authenticating communications that take place on the Internet.
 Although SSL was replaced by an updated protocol called TLS (Transport Layer Security) some time ago, "SSL" is still a commonly used term for this technology.

 The main use case for SSL/TLS is securing communications between a client and a server, but it can also secure email, VoIP, and other communications over unsecured networks.

 These are the essential principles to grasp for understanding how SSL/TLS works:

 With TLS, both HTTP data that users send to a website (by clicking, filling out forms, etc.) and the HTTP data that websites send to users is encrypted.
 Encrypted data has to be decrypted by the recipient using a key.

 TLS communication sessions begin with a TLS handshake.
 A TLS handshake uses something called asymmetric encryption, meaning that two different keys are used on the two ends of the conversation.
 This is possible because of a technique called public key cryptography.

 In public key cryptography, two keys are used: a public key, which the server makes available publicly, and a private key, which is kept secret and only used on the server side.
 Data encrypted with the public key can only be decrypted with the private key.

 During the TLS handshake, the client and server use the public and private keys to exchange randomly generated data, and this random data is used to create new keys for encryption, called the session keys.

 Unlike asymmetric encryption, in symmetric encryption the two parties in a conversation use the same key.
 After the TLS handshake, both sides use the same session keys for encryption.
 Once session keys are in use, the public and private keys are not used anymore.
 Session keys are temporary keys that are not used again once the session is terminated.
 A new, random set of session keys will be created for the next session.